Terms and Conditions

 10. USE OF YOUR DATA

-Any personal information collected by us will be used by the relevant party in accordance with the Data Protection Act 1998.
-We will take reasonable & appropriate measures to keep students’ personal information secure.
+Any personal information collected by us will be used by the relevant party in accordance with the General Data Protection Regulations (GDPR) 2018.
+We will take reasonable and appropriate measures to keep students’ personal information secure.
 Any disclosures of information will be made only with your permission.
 We may use your name, e-mail address, home address and telephone number to contact you for any matter relating to other courses in which they feel you may be interested in.
 We will process the data which you provide to us, or other information that we obtain about you during any of our dealings with you, to provide credit, to help us make credit decisions about you, to prevent fraud, to check identity, to prevent money laundering and to assess your application, to administer the Agreement, to collect instalments (including via 3rd party collection agencies) We may search the files of credit reference agencies who will record such credit searches (whether or not the application is successful).
 If you wish to be removed from this list at any time please send written request to our registered office address.

 11.1 Without prejudice to your rights mentioned under 4.9(a), under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 you have a right to cancel this agreement and your Order at any time up to the end of the 14th day after you received the Course.